selfdefined/web-app/11ty/definitions/egonomics.md

     href: https://ideas.repec.org/a/aea/aecrev/v68y1978i2p290-94.html
 ---

-The investment in time, effort, and money done by people to manage personal and professional online reputations.
+the investment in time, effort, and money done by people to manage personal and professional online reputations.

 ## Issues